boucadair/secure-tacacs-yang/draft-boucadair-opsawg-secure-tacacs-yang.md

 ~~~~~~~~~~

 The following data nodes are supported:

+'remote-address':
+: Specifies a list of IP address/port numbers that can be used to reach a server instance.
+: A server instance may be identified by an IPv4 address, IPv6 address, or both.
+: One or multiple addresses of the same address family may be provided.
+: The same or distinct port numbers may be used per address family.
+: This container takes precedence over "address" and "port" data nodes defined in {{!RFC9105}}.

 'domain-name':
 : Provides a domain name of the server per {{Section 3.3 of !I-D.ietf-opsawg-tacacs-tls13}}.